Bail Bonds: Everything You Need to Know in Utah & Idaho

 Is online bail posting safe?

-Yes, many reputable bail agencies offer secure online forms and payment options for remote bail posting.
+Yes, Massey’s Bail Bonds offers secure online forms and payment options for remote Bail Bond posting.

-What do I need to post bail online?
+What do I need to post a Bail Bond online?

 You need the accused details, a payment method, and a co-signer.

 Yes.
-They must be licensed in the state and follow strict legal and financial guidelines.
+We are licensed in the state of Idaho & Utah and follow strict legal and financial guidelines through the Department of Insurance.

 Utah Department of Insurance